Copyright 1994 - 2023 Bill's Bible Basics

 Matthew 23:15, KJV

-In contrast to the vain, worldly and deceptive wisdom and doctrines of men, while discussing the profundity and wonder of God's Wisdom and Divine Purposes, which far surpass our limited human wisdom and understanding, the Apostle Paul was inspired to write the following to the brethren in Rome:
+In contrast to the vain, worldly and deceptive wisdom and doctrines of men, while discussing the profundity and wonder of God's Wisdom and Divine Purposes, which far surpass our limited human wisdom and understanding, the Apostle Paul was inspired to write the following lines in two of his Epistles:

 "O the depth of the riches both of the wisdom and knowledge of God! how unsearchable are his judgments, and his ways past finding out!"